k77torpedo/ForgeAndUnity/README.md

 ---

 ## What is it?
-This project is an alternative implementation of the standard `NetworkManager` that comes out-of-the-box with Forge Networking Remastered as an attempt to provide functionality like a persistent world or dungeon instancing on one or more servers.
+This project is an alternative implementation of the standard `NetworkManager` that comes out-of-the-box with Forge Networking Remastered as an attempt to provide functionality like a persistent world or dungeon instancing in one or more servers.

 ## When to use it?
-* You need your game to be split up into smaller parts and/or want to run your game on multiple servers.
+* You need your game to be split up into smaller parts and/or want to be able to run one game on multiple servers.
 * You want your clients to only connect to and see one part of the world instead of everything.
 * You want functionality like a persistent world or dungeon instances